-The cost of a civil wedding varies greatly.
+The price of a civil wedding or civil marriage in Quebec, in Montreal varies greatly.
 It depends on the type of celebration (intimate or with many guests), the location, the program, etc. The cost can therefore range from a few thousand to tens of thousands of dollars.

-The price of the officiant generally varies from $300 to $1000 depending on his or her experience and the timing of the civil wedding.
+The price of the officiant notary or une day celebrant / marriage officiant generally varies from $300 to $1000 depending on his or her experience and the timing of the civil wedding.

 To this amount, it will be necessary to add the cost of the wedding rings, the bride and groom’s outfits, the photographer, the reception hall, if applicable, etc…

 These expenses are not mandatory.
 Also, more intimate weddings are done nowadays.
 It is therefore quite possible, and increasingly common, to get married for $1000 or less.